What is the good/neutral/evil axis of Dungeons and Dragons alignment made of?

 But what’s the difference between a neutral AI and an evil AI?

 It’s tempting to say that the evil AI is malevolent, rather than just indifferent.
-The neutral one is indifferent.
+And the neutral one is indifferent.

 But that doesn’t fit the intuitive idea that the alignment system was supposed to map onto, or what alignment is.

 Imagine a crime boss who makes a living off of the kidnapping and ransoms of random innocents, while posting videos online of the torture and dismemberment of those whose loved ones don’t pay up as encouragement, not because of sadism, but because they wanted money to spend on lots of shiny gold things they like, and are indifferent to human suffering.
 Evil, right?

 If sufficient indifference can make someone evil, then… If a good AI creates utopia, and an AI that kills everyone and creates paperclips because it values only paperclips is evil, then what is a neutral-aligned AI?
 What determines the exact middle ground between utopia and everyone being dead?